seleniumbase/SeleniumBase/README.md

 * Advanced commands for saving you significant time

-To utilize some of the more advanced integrations, you'll want to setup instances and make connections to the following:
-MySQL, Jenkins, Amazon S3, and the Selenium Grid.
-(More on this later) We've provided placeholders in the code where you can specify your connection details.
+To utilize some of the more advanced integrations, you'll want to setup instances and make connections to MySQL, Jenkins, Amazon S3, and the Selenium Grid.
+We've provided placeholders in the code where you can specify your connection details for those (see settings.py in the test_framework/config folder).
 You can also use this framework as a bare-bones Selenium WebDriver command executer to automate tasks in a browser without doing any data reporting (and that's also the fastest way to make sure your base setup is working properly).
 If you plan on running tests from a build server across multiple cloud machines, you can connect to your own Selenium Grid or use a cloud provider such as BrowserStack.

 For an excellent example of all the pieces coming together, check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot).